 sandy beaches and striking views

 Get a true taste of island living by visiting Peaks Island.
-Accessible by a 20-minute ferry ride from the mainland, Peak’s Island is officially part of the city of Portland, but its character is one of its own boasting a rare combination of distinction and welcoming hospitality.
+Accessible by a 20-minute ferry ride from the mainland, Peaks Island is officially part of the city of Portland with around 1,000 residents living on the island and an additional 2,000 residents in the summer.
 Residents enjoy a slower pace and know one another, often regularly commuting together on the ferry service—which runs from dawn to almost midnight from hot summer nights to brisk winter mornings.
-Local establishments cater to curious tourists providing buzz-worthy cafés, stores, museums, and restaurants that flaunt the ingenious and the quirky in equal measure.

 make it a day trip